Colin McLaren: TV series and episodes

-Throughout 2020-2022 McLaren was a key witness in a Supreme Court trial against the mafia boss Dominic Perre for bombing the National Crime Authority office in Australia.
+Throughout 2020-2022 McLaren was a key witness in a Supreme Court trial against the mafia boss Domenic Perre for bombing the National Crime Authority office in Australia.
 Evidence was heard that Perre had a hatred for police and killed and maimed those he resented.
 His parcel bomb was made of red phosphorus and destroyed the office.
-The trial took years to eventuate after McLaren pulled together a team of undercover police to infiltrate Perre's organization and gained part of the evidence used in the trial.
-Justice Nicholson found Perre guilty on 30 June 2022, ending one of the most sensational criminal cases in Australian history.
-Perre had migrated from Calabria and was - at the time of the bombing - one of the most dangerous mafia bosses in Australia.
+The trial took years to eventuate after McLaren pulled together a team of undercover police to infiltrate Perre's organisation and gained part of the evidence used in the trial.
+Justice Nicholson found Perre guilty on 30 June 2022.
+Perre had migrated from Calabria, and was, at the time of the bombing, one of the most dangerous mafia bosses in Australia.
+In early 2023 Perre appealed his conviction, after receiving a 37-year sentence.
+However on 8 May he died in prison from a suspected heart attack, thereby ending the appeal.